averycrespi/yovec/docs/guide.md

 // Returnes [0, 1, 2]
 ```

 The `col` function gets a column of a matrix by index.
+The index must be a literal.

 ```
 let matrix M = [